10 Reasons to visit the North Island

 Wellington is the capital city of New Zealand and is also located on the North Island of New Zealand.

-From the previous section you might be wondering why Wellington is the capital city and not Auckland?
 Well… I wondered the same thing when I first came to New Zealand.

-But did you know that Auckland used to be the capital city of New Zealand?
-That’s a crucial bit of info to know to understand why Auckland is the largest city of New Zealand, why so many people live there, and why so much good stuff like shops are located in Auckland.
+That’s a crucial bit of info to know to understand why Auckland is the largest city of New Zealand, why so many people live there, and why so many good things – such as shops – are located in Auckland.

 8. Best shopping in New Zealand

 But Auckland does not only excel in fashion and clothing.
-There are also several markets that attract bargain hunters looking for fresh food, arts and crafts, clothing and used goods.
+There are also several markets that attract bargain hunters looking for fresh food, arts and crafts, clothing, and used goods.

 While you can find good shops in Wellington and Christchurch, they aren’t as good and plentiful as those in Auckland.
 And most of the time when items are difficult to get in other parts of New Zealand, you’re almost guaranteed that it will be available for purchase in Auckland.